tomatogrove/ICS372-Assignment2/README.md

 # ICS372-Assignment2

+## Starting the Program
+The main function of the program is located in the StateManager class

 ## Importing Information
 ### JSON Files will generate a default value for
 * Vehicle "unit" which is dollars